odrodriguezc/advent-of-code-2025/README.md

 bin/run 1 1
 ```

 The output will display the solution for the specified day and part.
+If the `--visualize` flag is used, a graphical representation will also be displayed for supported days.

 ## Development